Flagsmith/flagsmith-cli/docs/design/08-segments.md

 ```
 $ flagsmith segment list --include-feature-specific
-NAME          ID     CONDITIONS  OVERRIDES  DESCRIPTION
+NAME          ID     CONDITIONS  DESCRIPTION
-us-adults     42     2           0          Users in the US aged 18+
+us-adults     42     2           Users in the US aged 18+
-beta-optin    57     1           2          Opted into the beta
+beta-optin    57     1           Opted into the beta
-beta-cohort   58     1           1          Beta cohort for checkout-v2
+beta-cohort   58     1           Beta cohort for checkout-v2

 3 segments
 ```